 this could be a sign for a disturbance of the cardiovascular system.

 such an illness.
-It is necessary to bring the bird to a vet or to an
+In case such symptoms occur, it is necessary to take the bird to an

-alternative practitioner who is specializes in treating animals when those symptoms appear.
+alternative practitioner who is specializes in treating animals.

 When a budgie's feet are permanently cold, the bird seems to be apathetic,

-the feathers are all fluffed up and he sleeps more than he in general does, he
+the feathers are all fluffed up and the bird sleeps more than he or she in general does,

-insufficient temperature.
-Thus in most cases it is reasonable to help the bird
+low temperature.
+Thus in most cases it is reasonable to support the bird

-by placing an infrared heat lamp near the cage.
+by placing an infra-red heat lamp near its cage.
+Please discuss this